Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Introduction

 \begin{theorem} Let $M^4$ be a connected 4-dimensional oriented compact submanifold of $\mathcal{Q}_{c}^{4+m}$ with $c\geq 0.$ Then we have:

 In particular, if $M^4$ has finite fundamental group and $\|\alpha\|^{2}<4\big(2H^{2}+c\big),$ then $M^4$ is homeomorphic to a sphere $\Bbb{S}^4.$ \end{theorem}

-It is important to highlight that our estimate obtained in Theorem \ref{thmSub} improves the estimate obtained in Theorem 4 in \cite{GX}.
-Moreover, it can be seen as a generalization, in the topological sense, of Theorem 4 \cite{GX}.
-We also point out that the condition $\|\alpha\|^{2}<\frac{n^{2}H^{2}}{n-1}+2c$ used in Theorem 4 in \cite{GX} implies that $M^4$ has nonnegative sectional curvature.
+The estimate obtained in Theorem \ref{thmSub} improves the estimate stated in Theorem 4 in \cite{GX}.
+Moreover, it can be seen as a generalization, in the topological sense, of the same theorem.
+Notice that the condition $\|\alpha\|^{2}<\frac{n^{2}H^{2}}{n-1}+2c$ used in Theorem 4 in \cite{GX} implies that $M^4$ has nonnegative sectional curvature.

-In the sequel, by means of Theorem \ref{thmAC} we obtain the following result.
+In the sequel, as an application of Theorems \ref{thmAC} and \ref{thmSub} we have the following result.

 \begin{theorem} Let $M^4$ be a $4$-dimensional oriented compact submanifold in the unit sphere $\Bbb{S}^{4+m}$, $m\ge 1.$

 \begin{enumerate} \item If $\|\alpha\|^{2}<4,$ then $M^4$ has positive biorthogonal curvature.
 In addition, if $M^4$ has finite fundamental group, then $M^4$ is homeomorphic to a sphere $\Bbb{S}^4.$ \item If $\|\alpha\|^{2}\leq 4,$ then $M^4$ has nonnegative biorthogonal curvature.
 Moreover, if for every point of $M^4$ some biorthogonal curvature vanishes, then $M^4$ is a minimal submanifold of $\Bbb{S}^{n}$.
 In addition, if $m=1$, then $M^4$ must be $\Bbb{S}_{c_{1}}^{2}\times \Bbb{S}_{c_{2}}^{2}.$ \end{enumerate} \end{theorem}